 What is short selling?

 Short selling is a strategy that allows traders to benefit from downward price movements in a security.
 To do this, the speculator borrows the security at a cost and sells it.
-The trade ends when the stock is purchased, ideally at a lower price; this is called covering.
+The trade ends when the stock is purchased, ideally at a lower price, called covering.
 The difference between the two prices is the profit or loss.

 The meaning of sell short.